Dizbdeedee/gmdebug/README.md

 Can be run as a vscode extension or as a standalone server.

-Linux only

-Currently this debugger is not fully reliable, please report any issues you run into

 ## Features

 - Conditional breakpoints targeting functions and lines